Robust Information Acquisition Design

 Papers from arXiv.org

-Abstract: We study persuasion games -- environments where Receiver contracts their action on Sender's choice of experiment and the realized signals about some state -- and identify which predictions can be made absent knowledge about the prior.
-To do so, we characterize robust mechanisms: those which induce the same allocation rules (mappings from the state to actions) for all priors.
+We study the design of information acquisition games-environments where a designer contracts their action on Sender's choice of experiment and the realized signals about some state-and identify which predictions can be made absent knowledge about the prior.
+To do so, we characterize robust mechanisms: those which induce the same allocation rule (mappings from the state to actions) for all priors.
 These mechanisms take a simple form: they (1) incentivize fully revealing experiments, (2) depend only on the induced posterior, and (3) maximally punish pooling deviations.
-This characterization uncovers a tight relationship between ordinal preference uncertainty and prior-independent predictions -- allocation rules are robust if and only if Sender has a state-independent least favorite action.
-Furthermore, all (and only) ordinally monotone allocation rules are robust in binary action problems.
-We then apply our model to school choice and uncover a novel informational justification for deferred acceptance when school preferences depend on students' unknown ability.
-Finally, in general good allocation settings, we show all efficient allocations are robust, even when agent preferences feature state-dependent outside options and allocation externalities.
+In binary action problems, all (and only) ordinally monotone allocation rules are robust.
+We apply our model to school choice and uncover a novel informational justification for deferred acceptance when school preferences depend on students' unknown ability.
+For general good allocation problems, we show all efficient allocations are robust, even when agent preferences feature state-dependent outside options and allocation externalities.

 New Economics Papers: this item is included in nep-acc, nep-gth and nep-mic